 The NHS Pension Scheme is financed by payments from the employer and current members who pay contributions at different tiers depending on their pay.

-However, the Department of Health announced in March 2017 that they will introduce a levy on employers to pay for the administration of the NHS Pension Scheme.
-This levy is 0.08 per cent of pensionable pay and will be collected at the same time and in the same way as normal employer contributions.
-In practical terms, this means employers will pay 14.38 per cent of pensionable pay.
+Employers are required to pay a scheme administration levy in addition to the employer contribution rate, to cover the cost of the scheme administration.
+This levy is 0.8 per cent of pensionable pay and will be collected at the same time and in the same way as normal employer contributions.
+In practical terms, this means employers will pay 20.68 per cent of pensionable pay.

 NHS Pension Scheme members will receive tax relief on their pension contributions up to a certain amount.
 This is because contributions are taken from pay before tax is taken off, therefore contributions reduce the amount of pay subject to tax.